-Renowned for exceptional snorkelling, Blue Holes is located along the Red Bluff Road/George Grey Drive (southern entrance/exit road to Kalbarri).
-The protected waters and rock pools make the Kalbarri Blue Holes a natural aquarium for marine life.
-Super safe for kids to splash about in too!
+Renowned for exceptional snorkelling, Blue Holes is located along the Red Bluff Road/George Grey Drive, just south of Kalbarri's town.
+The protected waters and rock pools make the Blue Holes a natural aquarium for marine life and safe for kids to splash about in.

 Explore the protected waters of the Indian Ocean and be amazed by a myriad of stunning fish and other marine life swimming in the tranquil waters and crawling along the ocean floor.